PUC Docket Proceedings

 - In March 2017, HGIA submitted the GEMS Annual Plan (FY2018).
 For FY2018, the Authority planned to deploy $50 million in funds through its commercial PV plus storage products, residential PV plus storage products, residential and commercial energy efficiency products and community solar products.

-- In February 2018, the Hawaiian Electric Companies and HGIA submitted a joint filing for approval of the Green Energy Market $aver (GEM$) On Bill Program.
-In April 2018, the commission conditionally approved the establishment and implementation of GEM$ Program Manual and loan products as described in the joint application (Order No. 35415).
+- In February 2018, Hawaiian Electric Companies and HGIA submitted a joint filing for approval of the Green Energy Market $aver (GEM$) On Bill Program.
+In April 2018, the PUC conditionally approved the establishment and implementation of GEM$ Program Manual and loan products as described in the joint application (Order No. 35415).
 The Hawaiian Electric Companies and HGIA submitted a filing for final approval of the GEM$ On Bill program in August 2018.
 In December 2018, the PUC approved Proposed Rule No. 27, establishing and implementing an on-bill repayment mechanism and associated tariff (Order No. 35918).

 - In March 2018, Program Notification No. 12, to deploy capital to finance commercial energy efficiency for nonprofits, small businesses and multi-family rental projects, was submitted.
 In April 2018, Program Notification No. 12 was conditionally approved (Order No. 35375).